-This example model performs all processing at complex baseband to handle a static frequency offset, a time-varying symbol delay, and Gaussian noise.
-To cope with the above-mentioned impairments, this example provides a reference design of a practical digital receiver, which includes FFT-based coarse frequency compensation, PLL-based fine frequency compensation, PLL-based symbol timing recovery, frame synchronization, and phase ambiguity resolution.
-The example showcases a few library blocks in Communications System Toolbox™ that implement key algorithms in the receiver processing, such as the Carrier Synchronizer block for fine frequency compensation, the Symbol Synchronizer block for timing recovery and the *Preamble Detector" block for frame header detection.
+This example model performs all processing at complex baseband to handle a static frequency offset, a timing drift, and Gaussian noise.
+To cope with the above-mentioned impairments, this example provides a reference design of a practical digital receiver, which includes correlation-based coarse frequency compensation, PLL-based fine frequency compensation, PLL-based symbol timing recovery, frame synchronization, and phase ambiguity resolution.
+The example showcases a few library blocks in Communications System Toolbox™ that implement synchronization algorithms in the receiver processing.

 Structure of the Example